sgoldenlab/simba/docs/Scenario1.md

   <img width="300" height="400" src="https://github.com/sgoldenlab/simba/blob/master/images/outliercorrection2.PNG">
 </p>

 2. Select the body parts for Animal 1 and Animal 2 that you want to use to calculate a reference value.
 The reference value will be the mean or median Euclidian distance in millimeters between the two body parts of the two animals in all frames.
+Again, we suggest you keep the default settings.

 3. Enter values for the `Movement criterion` and the `Location criterion`.

 - `Movement criterion`.
-A body part coordinate will be flagged and corrected as a "movement outlier" if the body part moves the *reference value \times the criterion value* across two sequential frames.
+A body part coordinate will be flagged and corrected as a "movement outlier" if the body part moves the *reference value multiplied by the criterion value* across two sequential frames.
+The reference value is the mean or median length of the animal between the selected two body parts.
+The criteron value is a multiplier of the reference value.
+For example, the distance between Nose_1 and Tail_base_1 is 100mm and the movement criterion is 0.5, any body part that moves 50mm across two sequential frames will be corrected. **We suggest a movement criterion value between 0.7 to 1.5**.

 - `Location criterion`.
-A body part coordinate will be flagged and correct as a "location outlier" if the distance between the body part and at least two other body parts belonging to the same animal are longer than the *reference value \times the criterion value* within a frame.
+A body part coordinate will be flagged and correct as a "location outlier" if the distance between the body part and at least two other body parts belonging to the same animal are longer than the *reference value multiplied by the criterion value* within a single frame.
+The reference value is the mean or median length of the animal between the selected two body parts.
+The criteron value is a multiplier of the reference value.
+For example, the distance between Nose_1 and Tail_base_1 is 100mm and the location criterion is 1.5, any body part located greater than 150 mm from two other body parts will be corrected. **We suggest a location criterion value of 1.5 or greater**.

 Body parts flagged as movement or location outliers will be re-placed in their last reliable coordinate.